Nombolo For Business | Listing Experience

 Different design explorations

-Through collaborative design presentations and votings, the team opted for the step-by-step flow because it:
+Through collaborative presentations and votings, we decided to go with the step-by-step flow because it:

 What User Testing taught us?